vitejs/vite/docs/guide/features.md

 #### `useDefineForClassFields`

 Starting from Vite 2.5.0, the default value will be `true` if the TypeScript target is `ESNext`.
 It is consistent with the [behavior of `tsc` 4.3.2 and later](https://github.com/microsoft/TypeScript/pull/42663).

-This is because it is the standard ECMAScript runtime behavior.
+It is also the standard ECMAScript runtime behavior.

 But it may be counter-intuitive for those coming from other programming languages or older versions of TypeScript.
 You can read more about the transition in the [TypeScript 3.7 release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier).